jenlky/jenlky.github.io/content/projects/arms.md

 ####Accomplishments####

 - Practised Test Driven Development (TDD) and followed Agile practices
+- Brainstormed user stories, decided on MVP, estimated complexity of each card and our velocity, slotted the user stories into our sprints
-- Pair programmed every day, and swapped pair frequently
+- Pair programmed every day and swapped pairs frequently; rotated and took turns to be BA/QA
-- Trunk based development: everyone worked on master branch instead of creating feature branches
+- Trunk based development: everyone worked on master branch instead of creating new feature branches
 - Both frontend and backend deployed to Heroku